Ryu (Street Fighter): Critical response

-GamesRadar writer Tyler Wilde published an article focusing on Ken's and Ryu's development across the franchise under the title "The evolution of Ken and Ryu".
+GamesRadar writer Tyler Wilde published an article focusing on Ken's and Ryu's development across the franchise under the title "The evolution of Ken and Ryu" which discusses the similarities in their designs and moves as well as what parts of their personalities sets them apart; while Ryu is devoted only to his training, Ken spends his appearances focusing on his love life and eventual family.
 The Guardian recommended Ryu and Ken for beginners in Street Fighter IV.
 Ryu was deemed better at fights from distances because of his projectiles moves.
 In GameSpot's "Great Loves" article Ryu was described as "one of the most independent men in the world of video games" as he is interested only in training to become a stronger fighter in contrast to other Street Fighter characters who have romantic interests.
-UGO listed Ryu's headband twenty-sixth on their list of "The Coolest Helmets and Headgear in Video Games".
-In GamesRadar's article "The 56 characters of Marvel vs Capcom 2", Ryu was described as "the heart and soul of the Street Fighter series" and "probably the most well known fighting game character in the world".
+Henry Gilbert wrote in a 2009 GamesRadar article that Ryu was "the heart and soul of the Street Fighter series" and "probably the most well known fighting game character in the world".
+Lucas Sullivan of GamesRadar described him as the perfect representation of fighting game characters due to his constant desire to push his limits and face tougher rivals.
+They also noted his humble, calm, and modest nature, mentioning that Ryu possesses the abilities of throwing plasma-like fireballs from his hands, performing continuous spin kicks in mid-air, and launching someone with an uppercut while remaining humble and avoiding conflicts with those weaker than him.
 Den of Geek argued the character is appealing because of his wish to engage strong enemies and his growth since the Alpha series, most notably in Masahiko Nakahira's manga centered on Ryu which shows the character's appeal.
-GamesRadar called him "the epitome of fighting game characters" because in his wanderings he seeks to face only strong enemies.
-HobbyConsolas also included Ryu on their "The 30 best heroes of the last 30 years."